 The Glimpse and the Fragment

 Underpinning my work is an understanding that as humans we perceive and understand the world by assembling discrete glimpses and fragments.
 We see a scene by letting our eyes move rapidly over it, we learn and gain insight by bringing together disparate sources of information be they personal or external.
 This lets us challenge opinions, make connections and cope with cognitive dissonance.
 So when I try to paint something complex I often make several straightforwards paintings instead of one complex one.
 Each provides context for the others, allowing the viewer to find meaning and accept contradictions in much the same way as they would in the real world.
+This lets me use art to puzzle out the world whist still making accessible pieces that can be appreciated simply for how they look.

 A Fascination with Colour, Space and Light